 Quoting Scripture.
 Yes, even most versions of the Bible are often copyrighted.
 When copying Scripture to projector slides, in the church newsletter, and in other public venues, follow the publishing company’s copyright policies.
 Many Bible publishers have generous policies that allow for quoting, as long as the source is cited.

-BROADCASTING, STREAMING, AND RECORDING
+ABOUT BROADCASTING, STREAMING, AND RECORDING

 Churches that broadcast, stream, or offer recordings of their activities should be doubly aware of copyright issues.
 While churches are typically permitted to play and perform copyrighted songs during worship services, the law generally only extends to live, in-person performances.
 Another license is often required to play, perform, or otherwise use any copyrighted material in a recording or broadcast.
 Some churches choose to limit their broadcasts to sermons and other non-copyrighted content.
 Others receive permission or purchase licenses to use copyrighted material.